javascript-tutorial/en.javascript.info/1-js/2-first-steps/12-while-for/article.md

 }
 ```

-Please note that the semicolons `;` must present, otherwise it would be a syntax error.
+Please note that the two `for` semicolons `;` must present, otherwise it would be a syntax error.

 ## Breaking the loop